 The spirits of the righteous must be made perfect before the work of restoration can proceed.
 If we hope to participate in the work of Christ, in the glory of the first resurrection, we must follow the Lord Jesus in every point in which He is putting to death our first personality and raising us into newness of life in Him.
 The rewards go to the conquerors.

 Laying the foundations of the earth.
 It is the desire of the Father that His Kingdom come to the earth, that His will be done in the earth as it is in the heavens.
 When the spiritual travail has been accomplished in the heavenly realms, the will of God can be done in the earth as it is in Heaven.
 The strong man of sin must be bound before his house can be spoiled.

 God has founded the earth, the physical creation, on the seas and the floods (Psalms 24).
 God deliberately has placed the material creation on an unstable foundation, having in mind to build everything eventually on Christ.
 Abraham understood this and was looking for the city that has foundations.
 That city is the new Jerusalem.
 The wall of the holy city has twelve foundations and in them are engraved the names of the Apostles of the Lamb.

 Walls and foundations are exceedingly important in the Kingdom of God.
 Where there are no walls, as in Eden, sin enters.

-If the foundations be destroyed, what can the righteous do?
-(Psalms 11:3).
+If the foundations are destroyed, what can the righteous do?
+(Psalms 11:3)

 God will establish the entire universe on Christ, on the Word—the Person who has issued from God Himself.